-This program is particularly well-suited for students studying Anthropology/Sociology, Asian languages and cultures, English, literature, and media and society, as well as those in the social sciences interested in the challenges facing rapidly developing societies.
+This program is particularly well-suited for students studying anthropology, Asian languages and cultures, English, history, literature, and media and society, as well as those in the social sciences interested in the challenges facing rapidly developing societies.
 The opportunity to pursue an internship makes this program accessible to a wide range of students.

 The program is open to all sophomores, juniors and seniors in good academic and social standing with a minimum GPA of 2.5.
 Students will be required to have successfully completed a Reader’s College orientation course during the spring semester preceding the program.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 In Ho Chi Minh City students will be housed in double rooms in a guesthouse near the language school they will attend.
 In Hanoi students will be housed in double rooms in a residence operated by the Vietnamese Government.
 The facility is centrally located near markets and restaurants where students may take meals.